Bwoah-Kimi/Tape-out_learning_notes/docs/index.md

 > Disclaimer: This project is currently under development.
 The accuracy of the documents cannot be fully guaranteed.

+Because of the complexity of tape-out workflow, the progress of this documentation project is lagging behind.
+Please be patient!

 Should you have any questions or concerns regarding the workflow, please raise an issue in my GitHub repository <https://github.com/Bwoah-Kimi/Tape-out_learning_notes>.
 I will respond as promptly as possible. :)